coding-to-teach-better/Company-Layoff-Analysis/README.md

 # Company-Layoff-Analysis
-Analysing company layoffs using mySQL
+Analysing company layoffs using mySQL.
+Data is imported as a CSV before being transferred to mySQL using Python.
-Import from csv to mySQL using python